 What is microfiber made of?

 Microfiber is made with synthetic fibers like polyester or polyamides.
 The fibers are finer than silk, and they can be knit or woven into a piece of fabric.
 Since the fibers are so small, the weaves can be much tighter, which has two advantages.
-First, less dust or other allergens can sink into and through the fabric, making your furniture more hypoallergenic.
+First, less dust or other allergens can sink into and through the fabric, making your microfiber furniture more hypoallergenic.
 Second, the tight weave means liquid spills will bead up on the surface of the fabric instead of immediately soaking into the fibers, which gives you a short window of time to dry up the liquid before it stains.

 What is the difference between microfiber and microsuede?

 Microsuede is simply a type of microfiber.
 Most microfiber weaves feel particularly smooth and soft, but microsuede is made to have the raised texture of suede.
 Even though the look and quality of microsuede isn’t exactly the same as suede, it can be strikingly similar.
-However, the easy-care advantage of microsuede may more than make up for any visual differences.
+However, the easy-care advantage of microsuede furniture may more than make up for any visual differences.

 Is microfiber stain-proof?

 Microfiber is highly water resistant, but it’s not completely immune to stains.
 The especially tight weave of microfiber causes any liquids to bead up and sit on the surface of the fiber for a short time instead of soaking right into the fabric.
-If you can clean up the liquid before it soaks into the fabric, it will be as if nothing ever spilled on your furniture.
+If you can clean up the liquid before it soaks into the microfiber, it will be as if nothing ever spilled on your furniture.

 How do you clean microfiber furniture?